A-makarim/COMP0213_Group21/README.md

 This project simulates robotic grasps in PyBullet, collects data, trains a classifier (Random Forest), and evaluates grasp success.
 It’s organized for quick experiments and clear, object‑oriented structure.

+Everything is working. noise and random.uniform and config parameters can be refiend more Training datasets needs to be generateds, option(2) Then test the classifier, option(3)
+Get plots for courseworkreport, option(4)

 #

 ## Setup (Windows)